-During these difficult times, when fear of the unknown heightens, many people find it hard to stay positive.
-With so much negativity going on around us, it’s important to keep our spirits high and participate in activities which have a positive effect on our minds.
-If you are worried about social distancing and how it will affect your mood, we have some helpful tips to keep you upbeat and optimistic.
+When life presents us with challenges, It’s important to keep our spirits high and participate in activities which have a positive effect on our minds.
 Discover which foods boost mood and natural remedies to reduce anxiety and stress.

 - Focus on keeping yourself well (or recovering if you’ve been sick).
 Nourishing your body and mind is essential right now.
 Learn how to boost your immune system naturally.